Let me start by laying out a few details about Erik Prince that have been reported of late.

 - The US is close, again, to not prosecuting Blackwater and instead simply fining it for that illegal contracting attempt and other export control violations

-- Anonymous sources say (but his spokesperson will not confirm) that Erik Prince will move to the United Arab Emirates, which has no extradition treaty with the US, claiming he would be leaving the US market altogether
+- Erik Prince recently announced a move to the United Arab Emirates, which has no extradition treaty with the US, claiming he would be leaving the US market altogether

 - He also announced he was selling the company–though you gotta wonder how the reported fine will play into the sale